HalleyAssist/WiringNP/README.md

+# Modifications
+Hardwired the libary to be able to be used with the NEO when running Armbian mainstream.

 # WiringNP
 This is a GPIO access library for NanoPi.
 It is based on the WiringOP for Orange PI which is based on original WiringPi for Raspberry Pi.